 Visit the Bellingham Visitors Bureau for more information about the area.

 Western Washington University's Performing Arts Center (PAC) is situated on a high hill overlooking Bellingham Bay.
 The facility includes a concert hall, large auditorium, ample practice and teaching spaces, and large rehearsal areas.
 Orchestral and chamber music performances take place in the 700-seat PAC Concert Hall, while many master classes and workshops occur in the Music Studio Theater.
-Students also have the opportunity to perform in public chamber music concerts conducted on Fairhaven Green at noon on Fridays in nearby Fairhaven.

 For driving directions click here

 Group charters and scheduled daily Sea-Tac Airport shuttle service. http://www.airporter.com/shuttle/bellingham-to-seatac-airport-seattle.